argentlabs/dappland/README.md

 ```

 1. Copy and paste the snippet above
-2. In `<a href="…">` change `your_dapp_name` to exactly the same as the name of your dapp as shown in your Dappland url.
+2. In `<a href="…">` change `your_dapp_name` to exactly the same as the name of your dapp as shown in your Dappland URL.
 3. Also change `your_dapp_name` in the `<iframe src="…">`
 4. (Optional) you can also set the theme to `theme=light` or `theme=dark` 😎 (default uses the device settings).
-   Just add the `theme` param to the url after your dappname.
+   Just add the `theme` param to the URL after your dappname.
 5. That's it!

 #### Widget example

-briq on Dappland is `https://www.dappland.com/briq`, so would be
+briq on Dappland is `https://www.dappland.com/briq`, so it would be

 ```
 <a href="https://www.dappland.com/briq" style="display:inline-block;position:relative">